tagplay/api/source/index.html.md

 # Introduction

 Welcome to the Tagplay API!
-You can use our API to access Tagplay API endpoint.
+You can use our API to programmatically access the Tagplay product.

+With Tagplay, you can post your content on social media to update your website automatically.

+Update your content with Facebook Pages & Profiles, Instagram, Twitter and email.
+You can also use any social media management or content management tools of your choice.
+We redirect your content when it shares to social media.

+You can use a certain #tag from one of your social media profiles to control which content goes where on your website.